JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 If the default parameters are not dispatched per type, using `_` might be skipped.
 The same holds for functions that do not have these parameters.

-When there is no dispatch for different types of the optional parameter (here `t`), the `_` might be skipped.
-One could hence see the last code line as a definition on Layer I that passes directly to Layer III, since there are not parameter to dispatch on.

 To close this section, let‘s look at an example.
 The high level (or [Layer I](@ref design-layer1)) definition of the retraction is given by